jpitkanen18/SimpleWeather/README.md

 In the iOS app
 1. Change development team to your own
-2. Change the URL IP address to your own in the WeatherDetailViewController.swift file
+2. Change the URL IP address to your own in the WeatherDetailViewController.swift and WeathersViewController.swift files
 3. Run